chrisalexander/csnap.uk/_themes/eddie.md

 ---
-name: Eddie
+title: Eddie
-description: Photos of our greyhound, Eddie
+byline: Photos of our greyhound, Eddie
 ---